timmartin19/ripozo-oasis/README.md

 A package to turn your database into a ReSTful API in just 10 lines of code.

+You can either install the package and simply start the API from the command line or you can follow the tutorial to see how to build it youself.

 ## Installation

 TODO

 ## Running your API

+To turn your database into a ReSTful API simply run the following command.

 ```bash
 auto-api "mysql://localhost:3306/mydatabase"